krisrana/Online-E-commerce-website/README.md

 # Online-E-commerce-website
-A project to demonstrate use of front and back-end languages.
+A project to demonstrate use of front and back-end languages.<br>
-This project is for educational purpose only and to demonstrate skill.
+This project is for educational purpose only and to demonstrate skill.<br>
+- Website Links:<br>
+-- User  Page view: http://ecomproject.infinityfreeapp.com/public/  <br>
+-- Admin Page view: http://ecomproject.infinityfreeapp.com/public/admin/ <br>
 - The website is an e-commerce website to sell products online.
 - Built using PHP as the core language with HTML, CSS, and Bootstrap framework as supporting components.
 -	Front-end components were designed and developed to create a user interactive, responsive website with HTML and Bootstrap framework.